Virtual classes for the working mathematician

-\subsection{Examples of Moduli spaces of stable maps}
+\subsection{Examples of moduli spaces of stable maps}

-\begin{example} We have an isomorphism $\MM{g}{n}{X}{0}\simeq \overline{\mathcal M}_{g,n}\times X$, which shows that $\MM{g}{n}{X}{0}$ has dimension $3g-3+n+\dim(X)$.
+\begin{Example} We have an isomorphism $\MM{g}{n}{X}{0}\simeq \overline{\mathcal M}_{g,n}\times X$, which shows that $\MM{g}{n}{X}{0}$ has dimension $3g-3+n+\dim(X)$.
 Note that this is bigger than the expected dimension.
 The difference is $g\dim(X)$, which is the rank of the obstruction bundle $\mathbb E^\vee\boxtimes T_X$.
 Here, $\mathbb E$ denotes the Hodge bundle $\pi_*\omega_\pi$.
 The fibres of the obstruction bundle are

-\end{example} \begin{example} Let us look at $\MM{1}{0}{\mathbb P^2}{3}$ and show it has several irreducible components. \begin{itemize} \item The \emph{main} component is the closure of the open locus where the source curve is smooth irreducible and the map is an embedding.
+\end{Example} \begin{Example} Let us look at $\overline{{\mathcal M}}_{1,0}\big({\mathbb P}^2,3\big)$ and show it has several irreducible components. \begin{itemize}\itemsep=0pt \item The \emph{main} component is the closure of the open locus where the source curve is smooth irreducible and the map is an embedding.
 Recall that a smooth cubic has genus one by the degree-genus formula.
-The main component has the same dimension as the space of cubics in $\mathbb P^2$, that is 9. \item $D^1$ is the closure of the locus where the source curve has two components: one rational curve glued to an elliptic curve and the map contracts the elliptic curve and sends the rational curve to a nodal cubic.
+The main component has the same dimension as the space of cubics in~$\mathbb P^2$, that is 9. \item $D^1$ is the closure of the locus where the source curve has two components: one rational curve glued to an elliptic curve and the map contracts the elliptic curve and sends the rational curve to a nodal cubic.
 To compute the dimension of this locus we have to choose a nodal cubic, a point on it corresponding to the image of the genus one curve, and an elliptic curve with one marked point.